Your complete guide to the SkyTeam alliance

 By attaching this frequent flyer number to your SkyTeam bookings, you'll be able to earn miles when travelling on an eligible airfare, right across the SkyTeam network.

-Exactly how many miles you can earn will firstly depend on the structure of your 'home' frequent flyer program, as well as the airline that operates your flight, the type of fare purchased, the cabin flown.
+Exactly how many miles you can earn will firstly depend on the structure of your 'home' frequent flyer program, as well as the airline operating your flight, the type of fare purchased, and cabin flown.

 The distance of your flight, the price paid for the ticket or the region of your travel may also be taken into account, depending on your chosen frequent flyer program.